PixelAlphas/OverwhelmUI/README.md

 ## Project Overwhelm.

+This project is cancelled due to a UI that was really familiar to mine and has been existed for many months before this project even begin.
+I've just found it out recently so. not to start any thief layout wars, I decided to cancel it any further problems.
+There'll be a new UI upcoming by me with different layout and better navigation.
+Which, pretty soon.

 Overwhelm UI is essentially custom MCBE UI, better known as JSON-UI.
 This features cleans UI for small devices and large devices, with controller supports and customization friendly.
 This UI is developed on the phone. no any PC assistants etc. just, phone.